Furstenberg's Times 2, Times 3 Conjecture (a Short Survey): Parry's Proof of Rudolph's Theorem

 \section{Parry's Proof of Rudolph's Theorem}

-In this section, we present the proof of W. Parry to Rudolph's theorem \cite{key-19}.
-It has some similarities to Rudolph's original proof (presented in section 4), but is different.
+This section is based on a proof of W. Parry to Rudolph's Theorem \cite{key-19} (with some adjustments).
+The proof has similarities to Rudolph's original proof (presented in section 3), but is still different.
 Among the more superficial differences between the two is that it is not formulated in the language of symbolic dynamics.
-The only result from section 4 we shall make use of is prop.
-3.1.
+The only result from other sections we shall need here is Prop.
+3.1. \\